Ebiroll/qemu_esp32/examples/29_webspiff/README.md

 Now it works,

-Left part shows MMU registers and their values, middle show memory and value, right part show values from flash read with spi_flash_read
+Left part shows MMU registers and their values, middle show memory and value, right part show values from the flash read with spi_flash_read

-Note that you need to ask for index.html

 http://192.168.1.139/index.html